 The next thing Al knew, he was standing under a twilight sky.
 He held up his hands, but they weren’t his.
-He looked at his clothes.
-Instead of the shirt he was wearing before the hypnosis session, now he wore a coarse, robe-like garment that descended nearly to his now-sandaled feet.
+He looked at his clothes. but they weren’t the clothes he was wearing before the hypnosis session.
+Now he wore a coarse, robe-like garment that descended nearly to his now-sandaled feet.
 He heard men talking quietly behind him and turned to look.

 A small group was gathered around a campfire.
 There were a few palm trees beside a small pool, and sizable dunes silhouetted the dark sky.
 The men were paying no attention to him.
 As he turned back to face the night, a feeling of joyful anticipation came over him.
 Someone about whom he cared deeply was soon to arrive.

 He searched the horizon, waiting, wrestling with thoughts — what is going on, where am I, who is this I am waiting for?
 But the thrill welling up in him about the one he expected to come walking out of the darkness was interrupted when he heard a voice calling to him, barely audible at first, but growing louder.

 To Al’s dismay, he began to realize that the voice was Dr. Winkler’s, calling him back from the session.
 Mac and his wife started chattering about what Al had said during the session, including something about a friend of Mac’s in Maine who was about to lose her home and needed some help.
 Al was confused and frustrated, trying to tell them about the oasis.
 But they were too excited to hear him.

 Seeing Al’s frustration, Dr. Winkler reached down beside his desk and turned on the recording he had made of the session.
 The room went quiet except for the recording.
 Al heard himself talking in an accent that was not his, using words and terms he would not use, speaking about a woman he had never met.